Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 - Fixed the bug when deploying mindcontrolled vehicle into a building permanently trasferred the control to the house which mindcontrolled it.
 - Fixed the bug when units are already dead but still in map (for sinking, crashing, dying animation, etc.), they could die again.
+- Fixed the bug when cloaked Desolator was unable to fire his deploy weapon.
 - SHP debris shadows now respect the `Shadow` tag.
 - Allowed usage of TileSet of 255 and above without making NE-SW broken bridges unrepairable.
 - `TurretOffset` tag for voxel turreted technos now accepts FLH (forward, lateral, height) values like `TurretOffset=F,L` or `TurretOffset=F,L,H`, which means turret location can be adjusted in all three axes.